Monday, December 17, 2007

 You lookin' at me?

-I have occasion to go motoring on the waters of Howe Sound, British Columbia, Canada.
 I was recently puttering along, minding my own business, when I saw this seal.
 Now that used to be a common thing, then the pollution started killing the ecosystem, but enlightened regulation has restored water quality, so the wildlife is coming back.
 So seeing a seal is no longer quite the thrill it used to be - they're getting quite common.
 However, one usually sees only the head gliding through the waves.
 At first, a seal looks like a dog who has gone seriously astray.
 "Whoa!
 What are you doing out here, little puppy?"
 Then the seal will spot you, the head dips down, and the curving back slips under the waves.
 Oh, that was a seal!

 Well, this fellow was unusual because he was floating so high.
 He's clear out of the water, so I slowly headed closer to find out what was causing this.
 Sure enough, he's found a bit of flotsam, a deadhead, to sun on.
 He kept those curious eyes on me the whole time and never moved a muscle but in his neck.
 He kept a close watch on this odd thing sharing the seas with him, but it never became threatening.
 I puttered away, leaving him to bask on a sunny day at the end of August, 2007.